andreorvalho/private_eth_network/README.md

 more options:
 --mine console starts a console right away so you can mine

-# Important commands

-## Launch a javascript console:
+9. Launch a javascript console

 Start a console when the node is connected to the RPC:
   - geth attach <datadir>/geth.ipc || example: geth attach node1/geth.ipc

 Start a console when the node is connected to HTTP: geth attach http://<http_address>:<http_port> || example: geth attach http://127.0.0.1:8546

+# Important commands

 ## commands for the console
 - How many peers are on my network: